 Keywords are defined as the queries users will input into a search engine to find specific information.
 When adjusting your listing to highlight the ties your business has to a UNESCO designation, we’d recommend identifying two to five keywords that are relevant to the product you offer, and threading them naturally within your business description.

 For example, if you have a heritage attraction based in Edinburgh you may want to define that you are based in the ‘UNESCO City of Literature’ and are one of the many ‘Scottish heritage sites’.
 Search engines are also good at contextualising keywords, so you can amend keywords slightly to make them read naturally.

 Be discoverable and bookable

 For maximum impact online, your business needs to be discoverable and bookable.
 It’s about how easy it is for a visitor to find your business online, and if a customer can then book your service – whether that’s a room to sleep in, a tour, an entry ticket for your attraction, or reserving a table.
 Watch our videos that cover how to increase your chances of being discovered by these customers and booked through web booking engines, channel managers and online travel agents with our be discoverable and bookable online advice page.

 Visuals speak volumes

 From dramatic cityscapes to breathtaking coastlines, choose from a selection of free images for use across your own channels to inspire visitors.
-We’ve created a bank of images (and a video) which you can download from our Digital Media Library under the search term 'UNESCO Trail'.
+We’ve created a bank of images (and a video) which you can download from our Digital Media Library.
+Simply register first, then search under the term 'UNESCO Trail'.